Resident Assistant (RA)/Community Assistant (CA)

 - Be in good standing with the PLU Student Conduct System

-- Qualified applicants took part in a group interview process on Thursday, February 14th or Friday, February 15th, and an individual interview between February 25th - March 1st.
+- Qualified applicants will take part in a group interview process on Thursday, February 13th and Friday, February 14th, and an individual interview between Monday February 24th to Friday February 28th.

 Additional Information about Student Staff Positions

-In addition to general RA/CA and FYRA responsibilities, the First-Generation FYRA is placed in a first-year wing comprised of residents who identify as first-generation college students.
-First-Generation FYRAs will help residents explore their first-generation identity, how it intersects with other identities, and how their identify affects their college experience.
-First-Generation FYRAs will work collaboratively with campus partners to enhance learning in this community.
+In addition to general RA/CA and FYRA responsibilities, the First in the Family FYRA is placed in a first-year wing comprised of residents who identify as first-generation college students.
+First in the Family FYRAs will help residents explore their identity as first-generation college students, how it intersects with other identities, and how their identify affects their college experience.
+First in the Family FYRAs will work collaboratively with campus partners to enhance learning in this community.

 Returner Wing RA